 - Leaving vernix on the baby’s skin can promote skin-to-skin contact and successful latching during breastfeeding.

-What Is Vernix Caseosa?
+What is Vernix Caseosa?

-The coating of vernix develops on your baby when he or she is in the womb.
+The coating of vernix develops on your baby when they are in the womb.
 It serves as a protective layer.
-Your baby spends all of her time in the womb surrounded by amniotic fluid.
+Your baby spends all of their time in the womb surrounded by amniotic fluid.
 Without vernix, exposure to constant fluids would cause your baby to develop wrinkled or chapped skin while in the womb.

 Do Babies Have the Same Amount?

 The earlier you give birth, the more likely you are to see a decent amount of vernix on your baby.
-As you get closer to your due date, or even pass it, the amount of vernix present on your baby will decrease.
+As you get closer to your due date or even pass it, the amount of vernix on your baby will decrease.
 The amniotic fluid begins to absorb the vernix when your baby reaches full-term (2).

 1. Antimicrobial Properties

-3. Regulation Of Body Temperature
+3. Body Temperature Regulation

 5. Muffles Sound

-Interesting Facts Relating To The Vernix
+Interesting Facts about Vernix Caseosa

-- Only human: Vernix is actually only present in humans.
+- Only human: Vernix is only present in humans.
 No other babies of any kind are born with this special cheesy coating.

-- Vernix color: The color of the vernix can actually tell a story about things that occurred inside the womb.
+- Vernix color: The color of the vernix can tell a story about things that occurred inside the womb.
 Different colors could point to fetal distress or the presence of other diseases.

-Should I Wash Or Rub Vernix?
+Should I Wash or Rub Vernix Caseosa?